 2. Schedule your exam.

 The IFPC is offered at all Pearson VUE Testing Centers worldwide!
-With locations throughout the United States, Europe, Asia, and the Middle East, Pearson VUE centers will meet the testing needs of most members of the Defense Intelligence Enterprise.
-Centers are located on over 100 U.S. military bases and in numerous cities in multiple countries.
-To find a location near you, please use the "Find a Test Center" or "Find an On-Base Test Center" functions provided on the IFPC page hosted on the Pearson VUE site.
+With locations throughout the United States, Europe, Asia, and the Middle East, Pearson VUE centers will meet the testing needs of most members of the Defense Intelligence Enterprise (DIE).
+Test Centers are located on over 100 U.S. military bases and in numerous cities in multiple countries.
+To find a location near you, please use the "Find a Test Center" or "Find an On-Base Test Center" functions provided on the Pearson VUE IFPC information page.
 (Note that to search for military bases outside the continental United States, you will still use the United States as the base country given that all bases use U.S. zip codes.)

 The IFPC exam is offered online and takes a total of 110 minutes, with 20 minutes for administrative steps and 90 minutes to complete the 90 multiple choice questions.
 The IFPC exam is administered at approved testing sites in a quiet, secure, proctored environment.

 Candidates will receive instructions from their testing site regarding forms of ID required to check in, recommended check in time, and what items are allowed in the testing center.

 Immediately following completion of the IFPC exam, candidates will receive an online score report which includes a single overall score, a pass/did not pass result, and a summary of performance in each of the eight (8) topic areas covered in the exam.
 The results will also be sent to the candidate via email.
 Those who take the IFPC exam via the paper-and-pencil option will receive their results via email within 10 working days of completing the exam.